antony-c/sudoku/README.md

 # sudoku
-Sudoku puzzle made in Python with GUI.
+Simple Sudoku puzzle made in Python with GUI.

 First project using Pygame.